CDavidSV/Movie-List-App/README.md

 - **TMDB_ACCESS_TOKEN**: API access token for TMDB API.
 - **ACCESS_TOKEN_KEY**: Cryptographically secure random string for generating access tokens (For user sessions).
 - **REFRESH_TOKEN_KEY**: Cryptographically secure random string for generating refresh tokens.

+For the frontend, you only need one env variable corresponding to the backend API base URL:
+- **VITE_API_URL**: This has to bee inside a .env.development or .env.production file depending on the environment (e.g. VITE_API_URL="http://localhost:8080")

 ## Run